History of Indigenous Australians: Land rights

 The Aboriginal Land Rights Act 1976 established the basis upon which Aboriginal people in the Northern Territory could claim rights to land based on traditional occupation.
 The statute, the first of the Aboriginal land rights acts, was significant in that it allowed a claim of title if claimants could provide evidence of their traditional association with land.
 Four Land Councils were established in the Northern Territory under this law.
-Following this, some states introduced their own land rights legislation; however, there were significant limitations on the returned lands, or that available for claim.